bachya/aioguardian/docs/usage.rst

 ------------------

 Getting up and running with ``aioguardian`` is very simple!
-Merely create a :meth:`Client <aioguardian.Client>` class with the IP address of the device:
+Merely create a :meth:`Client <aioguardian.Client>` class with the IP address of the device and get to
+work:

 .. code:: python